clbarnes/frame_annotator/README.md

 - Press any letter key to mark the onset of an event, and Shift + that letter to mark the end of it
   - Marking the onset and end of an event at the same frame will remove both annotations
 - Press Space to see which events are currently in progress
+- Press Delete to show a prompt asking which in-progress event to delete
+  - You will need to select the console to enter it, then re-select the annotator window
 - Press Enter to see the table of results in the console
 - Press Backspace to see the current frame number and contrast thresholds
 - Ctrl + s to save
+- Ctrl + z to undo
+- Ctrl + r to redo
+- Ctrl + n to show a prompt asking which in-progress event to note
+  - You will need to select the console to enter it, then re-select the annotator window
 - Ctrl + h to show this message

 positional arguments: